grippy/node-multivariate/README.md

 In the above example, we're serving the multivariate app on localhost:8000.
 You'll probably want to host this on a different domain or sub-domain of your application and proxy the requests.
-In addition, also point your webserver to the 'static/' directory so it handles serving the client api.
+In addition, also point your webserver to the 'static/' directory so it handles serving the client api (if you plan on using it).

 # Performance

 Load testing on localhost varies between 1200-1400rps on average (when tested on a MacBook Pro Core Duo w/ 2GB/667MHz/SDRAM).
 Let me know what you discover.